tensorbase/tensorbase/README.md

 ## Status
 TensorBase is in its intial stage (milestone 0) and under heavy development.

 TensorBase is an **architectural performance** design.
 It is demonstrated to query ~1.5 billion rows of NYC taxi dataset in ~100 milliseconds for total response time in its milestone 0.
 The raw speed of core data scanning in kernel saturates the memory bandwidth (for example, ~120GB/s for six-channel single socket).
-Column-oriented, vectorized, SIMD all have, and big bang...
+Column-oriented, vectorized, SIMD all have, and big bangs...

 TensorBase is written from scratch in the Rust language (system) and C language (runtime kernel).
 Here, you use the most familiar tools to challenge the most difficult problems.
 Comfortable languages and minimized dependencies, from-scratch architecting make it a **highly hackable system**.

-Read [the launch post](https://tensorbase.io/2020/08/04/hello-base.html) to get more about TensorBase's "Who?
+Read the [launch post](https://tensorbase.io/2020/08/04/hello-base.html) to get more about TensorBase's "Who?
 Where from?
 Where go?"

-Please give TensorBase a star to help the community grown if you like it.
+Please **give TensorBase a star** to help the community grown if you like it.

 ## Try TensorBase